ningchencontact/azure-docs.zh-tw/articles/sql-database/sql-database-read-scale-out.md

 ---
-title: 讀取複本上的查詢
+title: Read queries on replicas
-description: 此 Azure SQL Database 可讓您使用唯讀複本的容量（稱為讀取相應放大）來負載平衡唯讀工作負載。
+description: The Azure SQL Database provides the ability to load-balance read-only workloads using the capacity of read-only replicas - called Read Scale-Out.
 services: sql-database
 ms.service: sql-database
 ms.subservice: scale-out